jpreardon/good-morning-display/WORKLOG.md

 The transit status no longer works either.
 I think they changed the format and URL a few weeks ago.

 I'm going to ditch the whole thing and start fresh...

+By the way, I'm not sure if it is best practice to do this sort of thing in a branch, then merge and tag a new version.
+I'm going with the latter just to keep it in one place.